 Money.
 Some pastors love preaching about it.
 Some brag about buying “not one jet, but two!” with cash.
-Others, because of the first group, hate preaching about it.
-They don’t want to be associated with the money-mongers.
-It’s unfortunate because Jesus set the example for preaching about money (and while the TV evangelistis would probably tell you the same thing, they would never tell you all that Jesus said about money).
+Others who don’t want to be associated with the money-mongers, hate preaching about it.
+This is unfortunate because Jesus set the example for preaching about money (and while Televangelistis would tell you the same thing, they would never tell you all that Jesus said about money).

 Soldiers also asked [John the Baptist], “And we, what shall we do?”
 And he said to them, “Do not extort money from anyone by threats or by false accusation, and be content with your wages.”

 “‘No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money.’
 The Pharisees, who were lovers of money, heard all these things, and they ridiculed him.
 And he said to them, ‘You are those who justify yourselves before men, but God knows your hearts.
 For what is exalted among men is an abomination in the sight of God.’”

 Other examples could be given; perhaps I’ll write on this too one day soon.
 But if wealth could have ever been an idol, it’s today—more so than in ancient Rome.
 We have the “American dream.”
 Work hard enough and you can get anything.
 You can work your way up to the top.

 Commercials try to work their magic to give you the sense that your life will be worse if you don’t have this toy, computer, and this house, or if you’re not listening to this music or watching these movies, or if you don’t have this beach body, or if you can’t do these awesome tricks or tell these incredible jokes, or especially if you’re not taking this medicine taken from this long-extinct but recently discovered skunk (with 3 easy payments of $399.99!).